jaisrin/procure-to-pay-automation-system-/05_Modules/02_purchase_execution/04_po_creation/README.md

 **If Approved:**
 - Status updates to *PO Approved*
 - Purchase Team is notified
-- “Send PO to Vendor” action is enabled
+- “Send PO to Vendor” action becomes enabled

 **If Rejected:**
 - Mandatory rejection remarks required